B1G-FUNGUS/askpls/README.md

 - intermittent issues with connection, activeDomain not being set, pop-up being marked as enabled but not being able to be opened on valid sites
 	- some of these issues might already be fixed, hard to tell

 - This program can't create OR remove whitelists/blacklists that are specific to subdomains, so if you have a pre-existing cookie filters with subdomains there will be some minor issues

-- """"random"""" failure to establish connection
- - fixed with await on `popup.js:18`? can't tell b/c issue is intermittent

 - cookie being already set issues:
 	- you should clear all your cookies before using this extension b/c otherwise it prompts you only when new cookies are set
 	- if a cookie is set by a domain in a background tab, but then the user closes the browser before you set a policy? the wait-list was in memory, so you will not get a prompt when you go to that tab with that domain next time
 	- neither of these are problems if your default is "session only," which I reccomend for use with this program

 - setPolicy has some problems if it's called multiple times at once, as it will read and write asynchronously